Fenced Frame

 The allow attribute, when specified, determines the container policy that will be used when the permissions policy for a Document in the fencedframe's fenced navigable is initialized.
 Its value must be a serialized permissions policy.
 [PERMISSIONS-POLICY]

-The IDL attribute allow must reflect the respective content attribute of the same name.
+The IDL attributes allow and sandbox must reflect the respective content attribute of the same name.

 2.1.
 Dimension attributes